The 3.9-mile loop hike at Turkey Run Park in McLean, Virginia pairs the yellow-blazed Turkey Run Trail with the blue-blazed Potomac Heritage Trail.

 From here, the rest of the hike is mostly flat and easy-peasy.
 Well, until you reach the staircase again and need to climb back up to the parking area.

-Until then, however, you will walk through woods and alongside the Potomac River.
+Until then, walk through woods and alongside the Potomac River.
 The water views are exceptionally nice.
 At the 3.5-mile mark, you will close the loop.

 Turn left to cross back over Turkey Run.
 From here, re-trace your steps, walking back up all those steps, until you reach the parking area.

 From the parking area, this hike took us nearly two hours.
-This was a really fun hike in Fairfax County and such a find so close to Washington, DC.
+We really enjoyed these hiking trails in Fairfax County.
+Such a find so close to Washington, DC.